PotatoKingTheVII/generic-aes-bruteforce/README.md

  3. Printing of best key/plaintext mid bruteforce

 **Speed:**
-Pritorised robustness/?generic-ness? above speed, so expect 1 million / second on 5 threads of a 3770k for reference.
+Prioritised robustness/?generic-ness? above speed, so expect 1 million / second on 5 threads of a 3770k for reference.